dennispassway/Obj-C-Styleguide/README.md

 - (NSString *)description {}
 ```

-## Classes
-Class names use upper camel case.
-In general there should be one class per .h/.m file.

-## Prefixes
-Descriptive names should generally avoid conflicts, however there are tangible benefits to using three character class name prefixes e.g. `OBCObjectSerialization`.
-Class name prefixes can be used to:

-* filter visible files in the project navigator in Xcode
-* allow you to ignore search results in files without your desired prefix
-* convey the ancestry of the class (as sometimes classes have been reused between projects)
-* distinguish between components of the app

-Gains by prefixing:

-* Shared code should be definitely be prefixed (e.g. in RoboKit).
-* Class name prefixes may be avoided for CoreData entity names.
-* Avoid using overly simple names like "Model" "View" or "Object".
-* When you don't prefix and you have a namespace collision they're megahard to debug and unravel.

 ## Basic Code Principles
 * Each function/method should aim to perform one action/task that reflects it's name.